SAMMISolutions/SAMMI-Bridge/README.md

     rewardImage: ['Reward Image', 23, 'image.png']
   })
   ```
-  will create an extension command named Lucky wheel with one regular text box, one select box with options and one box to select an image file.
+  will create an extension command named Lucky wheel with one select box with options, one regular text box and one box to select an image file.

 ```js